 The Managing Director has the overall responsibility for the implementation of risk management in accordance with the Board's guidance.
-The responsibilities of Chief Risk Officer are to ensure that risk management is organized accordingly and scope is adequate with respect to operations in general.
+The responsibilities of the Chief Risk Officer are to ensure that risk management is organized accordingly and that the scope is adequate with respect to the company's operations in general.
 The business areas are responsible for the identification, assessment, control and management of their operational risks.